rnnisi/RigolDS1054Z/README.md

 c.
 Repromts user if input is not valid\

 ### SetTrigSweep(self) : user input for Auto, normal, and single
 a.
-See pg 5-3 in user manul for details on these trigger modes
+See pg 5-3 in user manual for details on these trigger modes

 ### SetSingTrig(self): Change trigger to single mode